You can now earn points in lots of new ways when you purchase on-demand pizza classes:

 - 500 points for each class review

-When someone you refer signs up and purchases their first class, we reward you with points:
+When someone you refer registers and purchases an on-demand class, we reward you with points automatically:

 - 500 points = $5.00